‘The Conners’ Emma Kenney Reveals How The ‘Roseanne’ Spinoff Will Move On Without Its Matriarch

 “She gives you the best notes on set,” Kenney told ET of Barr.
 “It’s just a very collaborative set.”

 The Conners premieres Tuesday, October 16, at 8 p.m.
-ET.
-On ABC.
+ET on ABC.